canonical/cloud-init/doc/rtd/development/summit/2017_summit.rst

   merge request CI process and encouraged this as a way for other OSes to participate.
-* **Using lxd for Rapid Development and Testing**: Scott demoed setting userdata when launching a lxd instance and how this can be used in the development process.
+* **Using lxd for Rapid Development and Testing**: Scott demoed setting user-data when launching a lxd instance and how this can be used in the development process.
 He also discussed lxd image remotes and types of images.

 Breakout Sessions